 - Know what your data will be used for and only send lightweight data if possible.

-- Send only the data that the recipient needs.
+- Translate only what the recipient needs.

 When receiving data